ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 not only perform well but are available across multiple platforms which facilitates the construction of tailored pipelines for individual study solutions.
 These components are also supported by years of development not only by the ANTsX development team but by the larger ITK community.
+Finally, as an extension to the BICCN program, ANTsX will be a powerful tool for the efforts of the BRAIN Initiative Cell Atlas Network (BICAN) to extend these efforts to the human brain.

 \clearpage
 \newpage